-Anyone who thinks they have a UTI should visit a doctor for diagnosis and treatment.
+Anyone who thinks they have a UTI should speak with a doctor for diagnosis and treatment.

-Some women produce extra cervical mucus during ovulation.
+Some people with vaginas produce extra cervical mucus during ovulation.
 This mucus may have a milky or creamy texture and may resemble a stringy white substance in the urine.

-While it is normal for some of this mucus to be released into the urine, a woman should visit the doctor if the discharge has a foul odor or is colored.
+While it is typical for some of this mucus to be released into the urine, a person should speak with a doctor if the discharge has a foul odor or is colored.